 Reviewed By Kyle Crowley MSc Sports Nutrition

-Beta-alanine is a fairly new supplement on the market.
-However there is a large amount of research being done into the effects of beta-alanine.
-When a supplement has as many benefits as beta-alanine it gets researched to try and find out as much as possible about it.
+When a supplement has as many reported benefits as beta-alanine, it undergoes research to discover as much as possible about it.
 By performing a wide range of tests, scientists are able to find out if supplements have any side effects and how to avoid them.
-While beta-alanine still has some studies to be done on it, there is a lot of information available to help make sure you take it safely.
+While beta-alanine still has further research to be done, there is a lot of information available to help make sure you take it safely.

 Is Beta alanine dangerous?